wamonite/keepuppy/README.rst

 .. image:: https://travis-ci.org/wamonite/keepuppy.svg?branch=master
     :target: https://travis-ci.org/wamonite/keepuppy

-Keepuppy is a Python package and associated scripts to keep a Keepass database file in sync between the local filesystem and an SFTP server.
-Optionally a command can be executed if the local file is updated, for example to restart KeePassX.
+Keepuppy is a Python package and associated scripts to keep a Keepass database file in sync between the local filesystem of multiple clients and an SFTP server.
+Optionally a command can be executed if the local file is updated.
+An example script is provided to restart KeePassX.

 Scripts
 -------